vishal-handa/m4-6-node--rest-apis/__workshop/exercise-1.md

 _This activity is more about the discussion in how to best organize data endpoints.
 There will not be any coding._

 ## Your Answer
+Information about stock:
+GET /product/ -endpoint to get all the available products GET /product/type -endpoint to get the info about a specific product POST /product/ -endpoint to add a new product to the menu PUT /product/13 -endpoint to update the product with id-13 PATCH /product/13 -endpoint to update a particular property of a product with id-13 DELETE /product/13 -endpoint to delete the product from the database.

+Information about customer:
+GET /customer -endpoint to get all the customer information GET /customer/45 -endpoint to get all the info about a particular customer POST /customer - endpoint to add a new customer
+PUT /customer/45 -endpoint to update an existing customer PATCH /customer/45 -endpoint to update a specific property of an existing customer DELETE /customer/45 -endpoint to delete a particular customer